Jump to content

 It was not until the 1990s that rational design principles for the construction of two-photon-absorbing molecules began to be developed, in response to a need from imaging and data storage technologies, and aided by the rapid increases in computer power that allowed quantum calculations to be made.
 The accurate quantum mechanical analysis of two-photon absorbance is orders of magnitude more computationally intensive than that of one-photon absorbance, requiring highly correlated calculations at very high levels of theory.

-Compounds with interesting TPA properties also include various porphyrin derivatives, conjugated polymers and even dendrimers.
-In one study [30] a diradical resonance contribution for the compound depicted below was also linked to efficient TPA.
-The TPA wavelength for this compound is 1425 nanometer with observed TPA cross section of 424 GM.
+Compounds with interesting two-photon absorption properties also include various porphyrin derivatives, conjugated polymers and even dendrimers.
+In one study [30] a diradical resonance contribution for the compound depicted below was also linked to efficient two-photon absorption.
+The two-photon absorption wavelength for this compound is 1425 nanometer with observed two-photon absorption cross section of 424 GM.

 Diradical Application in TPA